 You probably have plenty of questions about palliative care.
 For instance - what is palliative care and who pays for it?
 When is palliative care appropriate?
 The goal of our palliative care program is not just to support the patient but also to answer any questions you may have.

 Read our palliative care questions below to learn more.

-What is palliative care treatment?
+What is palliative treatment?

 Palliative care is a form of medical treatment that manages the pain, symptoms and side-effects of chronic illness.
 It is important to understand what palliative care is not – it is not hospice care.
-In fact, palliative services are very different from hospice care in that you can receive support while still pursuing a cure.
+In fact, palliative services are very different from hospice care in that you can receive care while still pursuing a cure.

 What is the goal of palliative care?